astorDev/nist/proxy/nginx/article/index.md

 ## Creating a Proxy

-One of the most frequent way people use nginx is to create a proxy, load balancer or how some call it reverse-proxy.
+One of the most frequent ways people use Nginx is to create a proxy, load balancer, or as some call it reverse-proxy.
 Let's do that!
 But first, we'll need to create a mock service that we will proxy to.

 > I find the term "reverse-proxy" very confusing, as it sounds like the proxy communication should be turned upside-down, while in reality it just means that the proxy is placed on the server side in the server-client communication.